 Fountains – Buying Guide and Cleaning Tips

-Whether used indoors or out, a decorative fountain provides a soothing presence, adds style, and can even disguise traffic or neighborhood noise.
+Whether used indoors or out, decorative fountains provide a soothing presence, adds style, and can even disguise traffic or neighborhood noise.

 What you need to know before and after you buy a fountain: